mansikaklotar/YouTube-comments-Sentiment-Analysis/README.md

   - Neutral Comments

-This feature is addition (it is under procces so you can use for improve in future)
+##  X (Twitter) Sentiment Analysis - This feature is addition (it is under procces so you can use for improve in future)
-##  X (Twitter) Sentiment Analysis
 - Keyword-based sentiment analysis
 - Simulated tweet generation
 - Sentiment classification and visualization

 ##  Sentiment Graph Visualization
 - Bar graph visualization of: